muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554B/MOHAMAD FERHAD BIN KAMARUDIN/README.md

 ## Target Web Application (Snapchat)

-The experiment used the Snapchat API because it provides a reliable, developer-friendly platform with real-world scalability.
-The API supports both REST and WebSocket communication, allowing realistic simulations of user interactions and message exchanges.
-Its well-documented endpoints and stable performance make it ideal for evaluating system response times, rate limits, and stability under high user load using Artillery.
+The experiment used the Snapchat API because it offers a robust and scalable platform suitable for real-world performance testing.
+The API supports various functionalities such as media sharing, messaging, and user interaction features, allowing realistic simulations of active user behavior.
+Its well-documented endpoints and reliable architecture make it an effective choice for evaluating response times, throughput, and stability under high user load using Artillery.
 ---
 ## Test Environment Setup